SABRIS13/Gen17-Data/README.md

 # Pyhton for Data Science

-###### This repository will contain key Python tools we need to understand data Science.
+###### This repository will contain key Python tools we need to understand Data Science.
 This Python´s tools were learned in the "Professional in Data Science/AI" by DEV.F.
 ---
 ### Sumary:
 ###### -Pyhton Introduction